-(2) The indicated amount for each Named Executive Officer is comprised of the contributions made by the Company on behalf of such individual to the Company's 401(k) Plan, which match part of such officer's salary deferral contributions to that plan, plus the cost of any life insurance in excess of \$50,000 paid by the Company.
+(2) The indicated amount for each Named Executive Officer comprises the contributions made by the Company on behalf of such individual to the Company's 401(k) Plan, which match part of such officer's salary deferral contributions to that plan, plus the cost of any life insurance in excess of \$50,000 paid by the Company.

-(3) Dr. Rode joined the Company on June 19, 2000 as Chief Executive Officer and President of the Equipment Division.
+(3) Dr. Rode joined the Company in June 2000 as Chief Executive Officer and President of the Equipment Division.
 He was paid a bonus upon beginning employment with the Company.
+Dr. Rode resigned his position with the Company in September 2001.